IIIF/website/source/event/2022/cambridge/showcase.md

 * How to get started with IIIF at your institution
 * Leveraging open source software to get more out of your collection of images and video
 * The latest developments in the community including IIIF A/V and 3D
-* Cutting-edge use cases including applications of AI/Machine Learning
 * And more!

 ### Sponsors